 Legendary refugee advocate Paris Aristotle AO is presenting the 2017 Desmond Tutu Reconciliation Fellowship to Emmanuel Jal.
 The Fellowship is a prestigious award that celebrates individuals doing extraordinary work in reconciliation.

-Here’s 5 great reasons why you should come and listen.
+Here’s 5 great reasons why you should come and see.

 1. You have never met a child soldier turned globally acclaimed musician

 What’s not to admire about Emmanuel Jal?
 He is a former child soldier from South Sudan, an internationally acclaimed musician and recording artist, and a peace ambassador who has presented to the UN and the US Congress.